swt30/thesis/chapters/05-migration/05-migration.md

 ![
   As in [@fig:migration-1Mearth], but for a $3\,$M$_⊕$ planet.
   Comparing to [@fig:migration-1Mearth], we see that the $3\,$M$_⊕$ planets can actually be smaller than the $1\,$M$_⊕$ planets, at least where there is moderate internal or external heating.
-  This is the upturn at the low-mass end of the mass--radius relation that I discussed in @sec:heating-and-the-atmosphere.
 ](migration-3Mearth){#fig:migration-3Mearth}

 ### These planets mostly contain three key phases of water

 At the irradiation temperatures shown in [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth] , the bulk of these planetary models contain only three phases of water: gas, supercritical fluid and plasma.
 There is little evidence that high-pressure ice phases like ice VII and ice X are present except in the case of very cold planets.^[It is certainly possible to generate planets with more varied phase structures.
 For example, see the images on the title page, which I generated by taking random temperatures, planet masses and water fractions.
-But most of the interesting structures arise with planets that are several times more massive than Earth and consist mostly of water (water fractions of 50% or more).]
+But most of the interesting structures arise with planets that are several times more massive than Earth and consist mostly of water (water fractions of $50$% or more).]
-In [@fig:migration-1Mearth;@fig:migration-3Mearth;@fig:migration-5Mearth;@fig:migration-10Mearth] the only models to contain phases other than these three were minimally internally heated ($\varepsilon = 10^{-18}\,$W/kg).
+In [@fig:migration-1Mearth;@fig:migration-3Mearth;@fig:migration-5Mearth;@fig:migration-10Mearth] the only models to contain phases other than these three were minimally internally heated ($\varepsilon=10^{-18}\,$W$\cdot$kg$^{-1}$).
 The plasma phase appears near the bottom of the water envelope for these cold planets, and the liquid and ice VII phases appear under a very thin gas atmosphere.

 These graphs do not explore the trends for planets with water mass fractions other than $30$%.